kridel-lab/Kridel-Lab-Website/_posts/2017-07-20-Predicting-transformation-paper.md

   html_document:
 ---

 Our review paper was recently published: [Can histologic transformation of follicular lymphoma be predicted and prevented?](http://www.bloodjournal.org/content/130/3/258) Kridel R, Sehn LH and Gascoyne RD.
-Blood 2017.
+Blood, 2017.